gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.4 Usage without hearing</p>
-                <p>Where ICT provides auditory modes of operation<strong>, the ICT provides</strong> at least one mode of operation that does not require hearing. <strong>This is essential for users without hearing and benefits many more users in different situations.</strong></p>
+                <p>Where ICT provides auditory modes of operation<mark>, the ICT provides</mark> at least one mode of operation that does not require hearing. <mark>This is essential for users without hearing and benefits many more users in different situations.</mark></p>
-                <p>NOTE: Visual and tactile user interfaces<strong>, including those based on sign language,</strong> may contribute towards meeting this clause.</p>
+                <p>NOTE: Visual and tactile user interfaces<mark>, including those based on sign language,</mark> may contribute towards meeting this clause.</p>
             </td>
             <td>
                 <p>Stylistic rewording</p>